- February 02, 2023

 Gun Free School Zones not effected by Constitutional Carry Laws.

 Try to get from your home to just about anywhere in Florida without driving through a Gun Free School Zone.
 The federal Gun Free School Zone Act (“GFSZA”) prohibits the possession of a firearm within 1,000 feet of a school.
 Violate the law and you commit a federal felony.
 There are exceptions however to the GFSZA.
 One of which is for people who possess a concealed carry license from the state in which the school is located.
-So under federal law, a Florida CWFL holder would be allowed to possess a firearm within a 1,000 feet of a school located in Florida, but one carrying under the permitless carry law would be committing a serious federal crime.
+Under federal law, a Florida CWFL holder would be allowed to possess a firearm within 1,000 feet of a school, but someone carrying under Florida permitless carry law would be committing a serious federal crime.
 This includes driving through the school zone.
 Without a CWFL, you will need to make sure your firearm is unloaded AND locked in a container or locked in a rack in your vehicle.
 In fairness, even if this was a true Constitutional Carry Bill, until the federal Gun Free School Zone Act is changed, this will be an issue for any and all permitless Florida carry laws under any name.

 Reciprocity